New Jersey Breastfeeding Coalition

 Danielle Tropea is an International Board-Certified Lactation Consultant (IBCLC) based in Maplewood, dedicated to enhancing maternal-infant health through expert lactation support.
 Her approach emphasizes mental health and well-being, offering families personalized guidance for their unique breastfeeding journey.

 Danielle holds an MPH in Community Health Education from Montclair State University, complementing her role as the NJ WIC State Breastfeeding Coordinator at the NJ Department of Health, where she provided leadership to ensure effective delivery of lactation services.
 She also has hands-on clinical experience from working in three North Jersey hospitals, offering specialized care for complex breastfeeding challenges.
-She recently joined the Board of the National Lactation Consultant Alliance, whose mission is to advocate for patient safety in lactation care and equitable access to clinical lactation services, while supporting breastfeeding families and IBCLCs.
+She is also on the Board of the National Lactation Consultant Alliance, whose mission is to advocate for patient safety in lactation care and equitable access to clinical lactation services, while supporting breastfeeding families and IBCLCs, where she serves as the Social Media Chair.

-As a mother of two breastfed children—her daughter recently started college, and her son began high school—Danielle’s personal experience fuels her dedication to empowering families with confidence and care.
+As a mother of two breastfed children – now high school and college students – Danielle’s personal experience fuels her dedication to empowering families with confidence and care.

 Maida Valentin, MHA, IBCLC